 Many physicians hesitate when prescribing the drug because some people develop Methadone addictions.
 Methadone treatment involves slowly lowering each daily dosage, to gradually wean you off of it.
 Until the physical opiate dependence is gone, medical professionals work hard to keep you clean.

 Unfortunately, there’s overdose potential when individuals build Methadone tolerance.
-Ultimately, the best way to avoid Methadone addiction is by enrolling in a quality treatment program that properly administers the drug.
+Ultimately, the best way to avoid Methadone addiction is by enrolling in a treatment program that properly administers the drug.

 Addressing Methadone Addiction Away From Home